AaRuConnectadmin/AaRuConnectadmin/README.md

 ## About AaRu Connect

-AaRu Connects is a technology-driven software company delivering secure, scalable, and high-performance platforms tailored for industries that demand reliability and long-term maintainability.
+AaRu Connect is a technology-driven software company delivering secure, scalable, and high-performance platforms tailored for industries that demand reliability and long-term maintainability.

 We specialize in: